mage561/scRNAmazed/README.md

-# test_gitpod
+# scRNAmazed
-A repo created to illustrate an easy way to run nextflow+docker pipelines
+The goal of this pipeline is to allow biologist to easily analyze their scRNAseq data
+# How to Run this:
 ## The easy way
 1. go to gitpod.io
 2. in the *new workspace* field, paste `https://github.com/mage561/test_gitpod`